BRENNS/React-Tailwincss/README.md

 # Step 2

-Now we will add two input and one button
+Now we will add two inputs and one button

-- One with a email placeholder
+- One with an email placeholder

 - Another one with a password placeholder and the password priority.

 - A submit button

-- You can center it too by using flex priority.
+- You can also center it by using flex priority

 # Step 3

-Let add effect to some component by adding
+Let's add effect to some component by adding

 - a focus effect on the input

 - a hover effect on the button

-it will look better if you add a little transition effect to it.
+It will look better if you add a little transition effect to it.

 # Step 4

-Now let see how to add animation
+Now let's see how to add animation

 - Try to add a bounce animation to a component